 These people I think are much worse than just hypocrites.
 They actually profit on the persons misery when they are alive.
 They slate this person when its trendy too (again more examples of kicking someone when they are down) follow them everywhere they go and take unflattering pictures of them and plaster them everywhere for people to see and laugh at.
 “Look how fat she is, ha he’s going bald”.

 They profit from making these people’s pain worse, but then when that person dies and it becomes to trendy to say you like them again they praise them; perform at tribute concerts to them, give interviews about how influential they are, sell tribute issues about them, and profit from that.

 They’re not only parasites and hypocrites but sheep too who always manage to find a way to twist something to benefit them.

 However having said that I feel that there are people who blow this type of reaction out of all proportion and act like everyone who grieves for or even says they like the deceased celebrity is one of these people.

 Indeed many people act like these celebrities were never popular when they were alive.
 The three most popular examples of this Whitney Houston, Amy Winehouse and Michael Jackson were all massively successful when alive.

 Also discovering an artist after they died or even because of their passing is not the same thing either.

-Its important to point out who the actual hypocrites are and ask them what their true opinions of deceased are, rather than just accuse everyone who likes a deceased artist of being a hypocrite.
+Its important to point out who the actual hypocrites are, rather than just accuse everyone who likes a deceased artist of being a hypocrite.

 1/ The Grief Police